matsunagalab/differentiable_BTR/README.md

 ## Standalone scripts and binaries

 Standalone scripts written in Julia are available in `script/` directory for the end-to-end differentiable blind tip reconstruction, erosion, dilation, and RANSAC (for correcting tilt in AFM images).
 All the scripts read and write CSV-formatted AFM images files.
 For each usage, please see the ouptus of `--help` option.
-Binaries and libraries are available for [Mac(ARM64)](https://suitc-my.sharepoint.com/:f:/g/personal/ymatsunaga_mail_saitama-u_ac_jp/EpgcrCt4Wt5Atzr6C4NL2HIBpd9CX_5w_VDQkzfKARDGCg?e=OMGb6n).
+Binaries and libraries are available for [Linux(X86-64) and Mac(ARM64)](https://suitc-my.sharepoint.com/:f:/g/personal/ymatsunaga_mail_saitama-u_ac_jp/EpgcrCt4Wt5Atzr6C4NL2HIBpd9CX_5w_VDQkzfKARDGCg?e=OMGb6n).

 ```
 $ cd script/